yabwon/SAS_PACKAGES/SPF/SPFinit.md

  - `packagePath=`      *Required.* Location for package files after splitting into separate files and directories.
-                        If missing or not exist then `WORK` is uded.
+                        If missing or not exist then `WORK` is used.

  - `debug=`            *Optional.* Turns on code printing for debugging.